 Figure 1-2 shows an example of a

-UIWebView object from the UICatalog sample application, which demonstrates many of the views and controls available in UIKit.
+UIWebView object from the UICatalog sample app, which demonstrates many of the views and controls available in UIKit.
 Because it just displays HTML content, if you want the user to be able to navigate pages much like they would in a web browser, you need to add controls to do so.
-For example, the web view in the figure occupies the space below the text field containing the target URL and does not contain the text field itself.

 A web view provides information about when pages are loaded, and whether there were any load errors, through its associated delegate object.
 A web delegate is an object that implements one or more methods of the